peteroupc/peteroupc.github.io/graphics.md

 By contrast, statements like the following are not very useful, since they often don't relate to the actual performance of specific video games:

-- "Game console/video card X can process up to Y triangles per second".
+- "Game console/video card X can process up to Y [**triangles per second**](https://developer.arm.com/community/arm-community-blogs/b/mobile-graphics-and-gaming-blog/posts/triangles-per-second-performance-metric-or-chocolate-teapot)".
 - "Game console/video card X can render up to Y polygons per frame".
 - "Game console/video card X can render up to Y pixels per second".
 - "Game X renders Y triangles per second", without stating the frame rate or the screen resolution.